bcass/dcdp-rules/README.md

 1. Officers of the Douglas County Democratic Party shall be:  Chair, Vice Chair (opposite sex of the Chair), Secretary, Treasurer, African American Representative, and the Diversity Representative (must gender balance against the African American and Latino Representatives).

 ### Section 2.
 ELECTION AND TERM OF OFFICE
-1. The method of the election of the officers shall be:
+1. Officers shall be elected using the following method:
    1. At the County Convention, the certified delegates shall elect from their numbers persons to serve as officers of the Douglas County Democratic Party;
-   1. Nominations shall be made from the floor and officers shall be elected by majority vote of the certified delegates;
+   2. Nominations shall be made from the floor and officers shall be elected by majority vote of the certified delegates;
-   1. All officers shall take office immediately prior to the adjournment of the Convention.
+   3. All officers shall take office immediately prior to the adjournment of the Convention.
-1. The terms of each office shall be for a period of two (2) years or until their successors are duly elected.
+2. The terms of each office shall be for a period of two (2) years or until their successors are duly elected.

 ## ARTICLE VI – LEGISLATIVE DISTRICT REPRESENTATIVES